mongodb/laravel-mongodb/README.md

         }
     }

-Run `composer update` to download and install the package.

 Add the service provider in `app/config/app.php`:

     'Jenssegers\Mongodb\MongodbServiceProvider',

-Add an alias for the query builder, you can change this alias to your own preference:
+Add an alias for the database manager, you can change this alias to your own preference:

     'MDB'            => 'Jenssegers\Mongodb\Facades\DB',